golemfactory/golem-docs/docs/Ncreators/javascript/quickstart/quickstart.md

     You can find detailed explanation of the above code here: [here](../tutorials/quickstart_explained.md)

-## Runing the script on Golem Network
+## Running the script on Golem Network

 Simply run the command: